Ramya Mohan

-Dr Ramya Mohan is a British doctor, psychiatrist, educator, musician and an artist of Indian descent.
+Dr Ramya Mohan is a British doctor, psychiatrist, educator, musician and an artist of Indian Kannada origin.
 She studied at Bangalore Medical College (BMC) in Bangalore, India and later worked as a senior consultant in the UK for the National Health Service.

 Early life

-Dr Ramya was involved in art before going to medical college.
-She's an alumna of Bangalore Medical College (BMC) where she obtained her degree in M.B.B.S.
+Mohan was involved in art before going to medical college.
+She is an alumna of Bangalore Medical College (BMC) where she obtained her degree in M.B.B.S.
 In 1993, she won the Prime Minister’s medal for creating a marble art mural for Republic Day.
 The award was presented to her by then Prime Minister of India, P.V.
 Narasimha Rao.
 She later discovered during her psychiatric training she could use art to aid recovery and communication in children.

 Career

 Medicine and Psychiatry

 She is known for her work in the field of Clinical Psychiatry by integrating Neuroscience with the Creative Arts.
 Since 2008, she has been with National Health Service as a Senior Consultant Psychiatrist and a Medical Educator.
 She employs her self-developed therapeutic technique ‘CAPE: Creative Arts for Processing Emotions’ where she uses music & art as media to support emotional well-being, cure mental illnesses and aid personality development.
 In 2015, she founded iMANAS London, an organisation created to promote the integration of medicine, arts and neuroscience.